The future of ecommerce in an omnichannel world

 Look at Warby Parker, an online eyewear company which opened physical stores in the US to capitalise on their online success but also as a response to changing consumer behaviour.
 The company now turns over $100m a year which is remarkable given the company was founded 5 years ago.

 Ecommerce is one frontier for the joined-up agenda Brand Learning has been supporting companies to deliver.
 You may also be interested in our articles on joined-up challenges, strategy and planning, and activation.
-Do also take a look at our Growth Drivers Study – and let us know what you think is different about how to drive growth today.

 Brand Learning: Inspiring people.
 Lifting Capabilities.
 Growing organisations.